krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 I compiled it on my Ubuntu x86 with glibc [here](https://github.com/krzysztofslusarski/async-profiler-demos/blob/master/libasyncProfiler.so){:target="_blank"}.
 It may not work on every Linux on every machine.
 If this is your case, just compile the profiler from sources.
-It's really easy.
+It's straightforward.

 Ok, let's integrate it with the async-profiler.
 This time I will use the Java API: